jonathanopalise/roadblasters-ste/README.md

 (https://www.exxoshost.co.uk/atari/games/automation/AUTOMATION2015A.htm).
 Start the debugger (`AltGr + Pause`), then enter the following lines, replacing `<path-to-cloned-repository>` with the directory to which you've cloned the repo:

-- `loadbin <path-to-cloned-repository>/bin/0x11d12_jump_to_draw_road_span.bin 0x11d12`
+- `loadbin <path-to-cloned-repository>/bin/0x11cf8_draw_road.bin 0x11cf8`
 - `loadbin <path-to-cloned-repository>/bin/0x80000.bin 0x80000`

 Finally, enter `c` (for "continue") at the debugger prompt, and press the Enter key.
 The game should continue running, but with the updated code in place of the new code.
+Note that it's preferable to do the above while the game is on the title screen rather than in-game - this is because the patches overwrite game code that may be in the process of running, and this may cause the game to crash.

-If you see bombs or screen corruption, it's possible that something has gone wrong - raise an issue against the project and I'll help in any way I can.
+If you continue to see bombs or screen corruption despite repeated efforts, it's possible that something has gone wrong - raise an issue against the project and I'll help in any way I can.